NJUBroccoli/njubroccoli.github.io/en-us/index.md

 ### Student Affairs

-- Director of General Affair Center, Social Practice Department, Nanjing University Committee of the Communist Youth League (from Oct.
-2021)
+- **Director of General Affair Center, Social Practice Department, Nanjing University Committee of the Communist Youth League (from Oct.
+2021)**
-- Vice Minister of Organization Department, Research Association on Development of Student Grass-roots Work, Nanjing University (from Sep.
-2021)
+- **Vice Minister of Organization Department, Research Association on Development of Student Grass-roots Work, Nanjing University (from Sep.
+2021)**
-- Member of the Presidium, Graduate Union of Department of Computer Science and Technology, Nanjing University (from Jun.
+- **Member of the Presidium, Graduate Union of Department of Computer Science and Technology, Nanjing University (from Jun.
+2021)**
+- Representative of the 5th Graduate Students' Congress of Nanjing University (Dec.
 2021)
 - Key Member of Organization Department, Research Association on Development of Student Grass-roots Work, Nanjing University (from Mar.
 2021 to Sep.
 2021)
 - Key Member of Office, Graduate Union of Nanjing University (from Mar.
 2021 to Jul.
 2021)
 - Member of Activity Department, Graduate Union of Department of Computer Science and Technology, Nanjing University (from Mar.
 2021 to Jun.
 2021)